WebAssembly/spec/document/core/appendix/custom.rst

 An arbitrary number of custom annotations (even of the same name) may occur in a module, each defining a separate custom section when converting to :ref:`binary format <binary>`.
 Placement of the sections in the binary can be customized via explicit *placement* directives, that position them either directly before or directly after a known section.
+That section must exist and be non-empty in the binary encoding of the annotated module.
 The placements :math:`\T{(before~first)}` and :math:`\T{(after~last)}` denote virtual sections before the first and after the last known section, respectively.
 When the placement directive is omitted, it defaults to :math:`\T{(after~last)}`.